 Retailers are always looking at the big guys, the ones that have the means to create a dynamic online store.
 But as smaller retailers look at their own online presence, they can get buried in shipping options or even means of delivery.
 If your customer base is local, you can strengthen that by offering pickup services.

-In a recent podcast we were discussing how even larger retailers are finding this a sweet spot when it comes to competing with Amazon.
+In a past podcast we were discussing how even larger retailers are finding this a sweet spot when it comes to competing with Amazon.
 And I am sure this trend is going to grow.

 This Isn’t New to Retailers